 When you say “Jambalaya” most people will smile and say they love it.
 But a lot of people don’t make it.
 Why?
 Perhaps because it sounds exotic and the ingredients are sometimes hard to find.
 Andouille sausage, for instance.
 Not widely available.

 So, many years ago, I set out to make my own easy version of Jambalaya using readily-available ingredients.
 I call it: (What else?)
 “Simplified Jambalaya” just to keep the purists from reacting to non-traditional ingredients.
 LOL.

-Jambalaya traditionally has 3 different meats: sausage, seafood, and chicken or pork.
+This Creole rice dish traditionally has 3 different meats: sausage, seafood, and chicken or pork.
 I use chicken, so we can check that box.
 For seafood, I use shrimp, usually medium size that I cut into thirds because I like my pieces chunky.

 So far so good, right?
 Well, hold on tight, the sausage is where I really veer off course: I use bulk packaged Italian sausage, the kind for spaghetti sauce or pizza.
 If I can find a package labeled “sweet” Italian sausage, even better.
 I also use Italian-flavored diced tomatoes.
 These are sometimes labeled “pasta-ready” diced tomatoes.